HT

 Analysis

-The company holds $153.0M in cash, though total debt stands at $1.87B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+H2O America carries $1.87B in total debt against $153.0M in cash reserves — debt is roughly 12.2x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 The company is burning cash, with free cash flow at -$261.5M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 ROE of 6.5% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $620.7M (2022) to $800.6M (2025), reflecting a 29% increase over the period.

 Links